deepankgupta/chatous/README.md

 3. regression.py : This applies regression algorithms on conversation word vectors to predict the length of the conversation per user.

+4. analysis.r is the code for truncated regression, where the true distribution of the dependent variable is regarded as a truncated distribution at zero.

 The code is built in python using the scikit-learn library.
 The preprocessed data set is divided into these files:

 This is the chats database - so approximately 9 million conversations.
 The column format is as follows: